LekhaBollineni/projects/README.md

 # Fun projects from beginner to advanced

 1. Simple implementation of Tic Tac Toe in python.
-Both players are human
+Computer takes random decisions